Rick's Free Auto Repair Advice

 Narrowband oxygen sensors

 When the exhaust mixture is too rich, there are fewer oxygen ions in the exhaust and more oxygen ions in the outside air.
-Exhaust oxygen ions are negatively charged so the oxygen sensor will generate a very low voltage or no voltage at all.
-In a lean exhaust condition where there was too little fuel in the combustion chamber, the exhaust will contain a higher number of oxygen ions.
-Those will pass through the electrodes and create up to 1-volt of power.
+Exhaust oxygen ions are negatively charged, so the oxygen sensor will generate a very low or no voltage.
+In a lean exhaust condition with too little fuel in the combustion chamber, the exhaust will contain more oxygen ions.
+Those will pass through the electrodes and create up to 1 volt of power.

 The lifespan of the narrowband oxygen sensor